sgnahouidavid1/Calculator-application/README.md

 # Calculator-application
-This is a simple code for a android stuido calculator appication.
-I build this calcualtor to help me understand android  development more
+This is a simple code for a android studio calculator application.
+I build this calculator to help me understand android  development more